Halloween in Boston celebrations start at least a month before the actual event on October 31st.

 Cost: $4 per child (12 and under)

-Pumpkin carvers of all ages are invited to exercise their skills on Saturday, October 12, 2013 from 12noon - 3pm at 75 Chestnut, one of Beacon Hill's most charming neighborhood restaurants.
+Pumpkin carvers of all ages are invited to exercise their skills on Saturday, October 11 from 12noon - 3pm (to be confirmed for 2014) at 75 Chestnut, one of Beacon Hill's most charming neighborhood restaurants.
 Carve, paint, and decorate your pumpkin, and then take it home with you.
 Reservations required - 617-227-2175.

 The pumpkins are complimentary - but plan to indulge yourself with some of 75 Chestnut's special fall fare - pumpkin bisque, cranberry apple crumble, and for the grown-ups, the special apple, peach, and pumpkin martinis made from locally-grown produce.